 - destination (a filename, file object, or None) the output destination - metadata (a Metadata instance, or None) the fingerprint metadata - format (None, "fps", "fps.gz", or "fpb") the output format - alignment (positive integer) arena byte alignment for FPB files - reorder (True or False) True reorders the fingerprints by popcount, False leaves them in input order - tmpdir (string or None) the directory to use for temporary files, when max_spool_size is specified - max_spool_size (integer, or None) number of bytes to store in memory before using a temporary file.
-If None, use memory for everything. - location (a Location instance, or None) a location object used to access output state information class chemfp.ChemFPError Base class for all of the chemfp exceptions
+If None, use memory for everything. - location (a Location instance, or None) a location object used to access output state information class chemfp.ChemFPError

-Returns a chemfp.FingerprintWriter
+Returns a chemfp.
+FingerprintWriter

-6.1 ChemFPError
+5.1.1 ChemFPError